An ethical culture is a combination of factors that define the way people within an organisation behave and make decisions.

 Mechanisms to support high ethical standards are also needed - such as for raising concerns and reporting misconduct and including ethical criteria in recruitment and in performance appraisals, and detailed policies outlining how the organisation deals with issues like discrimination, procurement, bribery and corruption, gifts and hospitality and conflicts of interest.

 Finally, an assurance process must be in place to monitor the effectiveness of the programme and the extent to which the organisation lives up to its values.
-Monitoring of the programme consistently and benchmarking it against peers are excellent ways to ensure that it is effective and relevant.
+Monitoring the programme consistently and benchmarking it against peers are excellent ways to ensure that it is effective and relevant.
 It is also important to provide transparent feedback to people and share information about the impact that the ethics programme has on the business.

 The business benefits from getting it right are significant and include a boost in trust and reputation, improved employee engagement, as well as talent recruitment/retention, and better and more consistent decision making.
 When people feel that they can raise their concerns freely, it meant that it is easier for organisations to spot early warning of things going wrong, and this in return improves the overall risk management.